0x-r4bbit/pascalprecht.github.io/_posts/2014-07-14-inheritance-and-composition-with-polymer.md

 ## Reuse functionality with mixins

 However, even if we're able to compose new elements with existing elements, there are cases where we really just want to reuse existing functionality.
-Just think about the `draggable` example.
+Just think about the `my-draggable` example.
 Having the functionality of being draggable is not really about composing a new element out of existing elements.
 It's rather about sharing functionality across multiple elements.

 Can we do that with Polymer?
 Yes we can.
 Polymer supports mixins.
 With mixins we're able to extends existing components with shared functionality without explicitly extending other elements.
 All we have to do is to isolate our shared functionality and mix it into our components constructor using `Polymer.mixin()`.